zhenfeizhang/Goat-hash/README.md

-The Ajtai hash function Over Goldilocks
+The Ajtai hash function Over Goldilocks (TAOG)
 ---
+__Caution__: A lot things here are still very preliminary...

 Hash function defined as